petiakovacs/Backpacking_Data_Pipeline/README.md

 [![High level overview](./documentation/img/v2.png)](./documentation/v2_readme.md)

+## Data Validation

+Data validation is a key feature of this project.
+It ensures the integrity and correctness of the data before it is processed.
+Specific details about how data validation is implemented can be found in the documentation for each version of the project.

+## Error Handling

+Robust error handling is implemented to ensure that the project can handle unexpected situations gracefully.
+More details about how errors are handled can be found in the documentation for each version of the project.

 ## Security

 Sensitive login information is stored in a `.env` file located in the `src` directory.
 This file is not included in the version control system, as specified in the `.gitignore` file.
 Here is a sample of its content: